List of Fudge series characters: Peter Warren "Pete" Hatcher

 A smart, impatient, sarcastic, and seemingly naive boy who lives in New York City.
-He is a kind, polite, thoughtful and sensitive boy, but reveals a quick temper when provoked or impassioned.
+He is a kind, polite, thoughtful, and sensitive boy, but reveals a quick temper when provoked or impassioned.
 He often feels unappreciated and uncared for by his parents, mainly due to the amount of attention his brother requires.
-In the first book, he is nine years old and in the fourth grade, and in Double Fudge he is twelve and in seventh grade.
-He has a habit of imagining things, often at times thinking up TV ads for concepts he has just been introduced to (a trait likely inherited from his father as that is his career).
+In the first book, he is nine years old and in the fourth grade, and in Double Fudge, he is twelve and in seventh grade.
+He has a habit of imagining things, often at times thinking up TV ads for concepts he has just been introduced to (a trait likely inherited from his father, as that is his career).
 He likes to collect things, such as baseball cards.
 Peter tries to make it very clear that he despises his brother, but it is obvious that he truly cares for him.
-He was originally called "Pee-tah" by Fudge when Fudge was a toddler, which later changed to "Pete" when Fudge improved his speaking with age.
-Peter despised being called "Pete" by his little brother more than "Pee-Tah", but does his best to put up with it.
-He is a smart kid and he is a hard worker who cares deeply for his family and friends.
+He was originally called "Pee-tah" by Fudge when Fudge was a toddler, which later changed to "Pete" when Fudge improved his speaking with age; Fudge also calls him "Pete" in the television series.
+Peter despised being called "Pete" by his little brother more than "Pee-tah", but does his best to put up with it.
+He is a smart kid, and he is a hard worker who cares deeply for his family and friends.